ylipacbio/IsoSeq-3.0/README.md

      pbtranscript classify [OPTIONS] ccs.xml isoseq_draft.fasta --flnc=isoseq_flnc.fasta --nfl=isoseq_nfl.fasta

- or
+Where ccs.xml is the xml file you generated in Step 1.

+Where isoseq_flnc.fasta contains only the full-length, non-chimeric reads.

+And where isoseq_nfl.fasta contains all non-full-length reads.

+ Or you can run classify creating xml files instead of fasta files as follows:

      pbtranscript classify [OPTIONS] ccs.xml isoseq_draft.fasta --flnc=isoseq_flnc.contigset.xml --nfl=isoseq_nfl.contigset.xml

-Where ccs.xml is the xml file you generated in Step 1, and all full-length non-chimeric reads are in isoseq_flnc.fasta and all non-chimeric reads are in isoseq_nfl.fasta.
+Where ccs.xml is the xml file you generated in Step 1.

-Where isoseq_flnc.fasta or isoseq_flnc.contigset.xml contains only the full-length, non-chimeric reads.
+Where isoseq_flnc.contigset.xml contains only the full-length, non-chimeric reads.

-And where isoseq_nfl.fasta or isoseq_nfl.contigset.xml contains all non-full-length reads.
+And where isoseq_nfl.contigset.xml contains all non-full-length reads.

 **Note**: One can always use `pbtranscript Subset` to further subset isoseq_draft.fasta if `--flnc` and `--nfl` are not specified when you run `pbtranscript classify`.
 For example,